HIPAA and Ransomware: Protect Against Attacks and Violation Penalties

 Although you must have a solid plan in place to protect your data from breaches due to staff and vendor mistakes, there is another risk area that can lead to significant penalties that you may not realize you can avoid - cyberattacks.
 Practices, just like yours, are being hit at an alarming rate.
 It's because hackers assume your practice will be less prepared to ward off an attack than a massive hospital - and most of the time they're right.

 Cyberattacks generally use ransomware that infects your computers, encrypts your files, and then the hacker demands you pay a ransom to get your own files back.
 To make matters worse, HIPAA then considers these files compromised, which means you could be subject to significant penalties and fines.
 Unless you know what to do…

-Here are just a few of the proven protection tactics you’ll receive by attending:
+Here are just a few of the proven protection tactics you’ll receive: